haileys/listee/README.md

   source but never compiles, nothing.
 The only required header files and libraries are those in the C++11 standard.
 * Fun.
 Seriously, you've always *wanted* to use this python-esque syntax.
-You know it'll reduce bugs, beacuse you don't have to write 90 lines of code every time you want to do it.
+You know it'll reduce bugs, because you don't have to write 90 lines of code every time you want to do it.
 You don't have to worry about writing templated functions and types and all sorts of voodoo witchcraft just to make your code compile.
 And now you can.